1970–71 FC Dinamo București season

 The 1970–71 season was FC Dinamo București's 22nd season in Divizia A. Dinamo is close to their second double in Romania, but fails to win the Romanian Cup, losing again the final against Steaua.
-In was the fourth final in a row played by Dinamo.
+It was the fourth final in a row played by Dinamo.
 After a two-year break, Dinamo is back in the European cups, playing in the Inter-Cities Fairs Cup where is eliminated in the second round by Liverpool F.C..